 Assistance for Children with Severe Disabilities

-The Assistance for Children with Severe Disabilities (ACSD) program is provided by the Ontario government to help with extra costs, including prescription medications, respite care, etc. You must apply to the government of Ontario to receive the ACSD.
-You can get more information about the Assistance for Children with Severe Disabilities by calling Service Ontario: telephone 416-326-1234 or toll-free 1-800-267-8097, TTY 416-325-3408 or TTY toll-free 1-800-268-7095, or by visiting www.children.gov.on.ca/htdocs/English/topics/specialneeds/disabilities/index.aspx
+The Assistance for Children with Severe Disabilities (ACSD) program is an Ontario government program to help with extra costs, including respite care, medical travel costs, assistive devices, eyeglasses, etc. You must apply to the government of Ontario to receive the ACSD for your child.
+You can get more information about the Assistance for Children with Severe Disabilities by calling Service Ontario: telephone 416-326-1234 or toll-free 1-800-267-8097, TTY 416-325-3408 or TTY toll-free 1-800-268-7095, or on the government of Ontario website: www.children.gov.on.ca/htdocs/English/specialneeds/disabilities.aspx.

 Special Services at Home

-The Special Services At Home (SSAH) benefit is provided by the Ontario government to help if you are caring for a child or adult with developmental disabilities.
+The Special Services At Home (SSAH) benefit is provided by the Ontario government to help if you are caring for a child or adult with developmental and/or physical disabilities.
 The SSAH can help you to pay for supports, respite care, etc. You must apply to receive SSAH.
-You can get more information about the Special Services At Home by calling Service Ontario: telephone 416-326-1234 or toll-free 1-800-267-8097, TTY 416-325-3408 or TTY toll-free 1-800-268-7095, or by visiting www.children.gov.on.ca/htdocs/English/topics/specialneeds/specialservices/index.aspx
+You can get more information about the Special Services At Home by calling Service Ontario: telephone 416-326-1234 or toll-free 1-800-267-8097, TTY 416-325-3408 or TTY toll-free 1-800-268-7095, or on the Ontario government website: www.children.gov.on.ca/htdocs/English/specialneeds/specialservices.aspx.

 Ontario Works Temporary Care Assistance